 In commodities, the focus is on the continued upside risk for oil that was already in place before the Russian invasion of Ukraine badly aggravated forward supply uncertainty.
 We also look into a supportive backdrop for industrial metals on the priorities of new military spending, the metal-intensive green transition and—as Russian supplies are disrupted—on sanctions.
 Elsewhere, rising food prices remain a risk as a corollary of rising energy prices, but also if this year’s Ukrainian wheat crop can’t get to market, as it is a major exporter.
 The gold story remains bullish as an inflation hedge and as long as real rates remain negative.

-Finally, this outlook features a rundown of the technical standpoint for important assets from gold and crude oil to US equities, and in particular the remarkable multi-decade perspective on the Dow Jones Industrials.
+Finally, this outlook features a rundown of the technical outlook for important assets from gold and crude oil to US equities, and in particular the remarkable multi-decade perspective on the Dow Jones Industrials.

 - Winter is coming to the financial markets as central banks are tightening their grip.
 How spring will look is still a question.